You probably know this childhood eye condition by its more common name, lazy eye.

 Strabismus : due to strabismus (misaligned eyes).

-Refractive : by anisometropia (difference of a certain degree of myopia, hyperopia or astigmatism), or by a significant amount of equal refractive error in both eyes.
+Refractive: by anisometropia (difference of a certain degree of myopia, hyperopia, or astigmatism) or by an equal refractive error in both eyes.

-Private : from vision deprivation early in life from disorders that obstruct vision, such as congenital cataract.
+Private: from vision deprivation early in life from disorders that obstruct vision, such as congenital cataracts.

 Strabismus, sometimes also incorrectly called lazy eye, is a condition in which the eyes are misaligned.

-Strabismus usually results in normal vision in the preferred observing (or ‘companion’) eye (the eye the person prefers to use), but can cause abnormal vision in the deviated eye or strabismus due to the difference between the images that they are projected to the brains of both eyes.
+Strabismus usually results in normal vision in the preferred observing (or ‘companion’) eye (the eye the person likes to use).
+Still, it can cause abnormal vision in the deviated eye or strabismus due to the difference between the images projected to both eyes’ brains.

 Adult-onset strabismus usually causes double vision (diplopia), as the two eyes are not fixed on the same object.

-This plastic response of the brain, however, disrupts normal brain development, resulting in amblyopia.
+However, this plastic response of the brain disrupts normal brain development, resulting in amblyopia.
 Recent evidence points to a cause of infantile strabismus that lies with the entrance to the visual cortex.

 Those with strabismic amblyopia tend to show eye movement deficits when reading, even when using the non-adlopopic eye.

-In particular, they tend to do more pulls per line than people with normal stereoscopic vision, and have a reduced reading speed, especially when reading text with a small font size.
+In particular, they tend to do more pulls per line than people with normal stereoscopic vision and have a reduced reading speed, especially when reading text with small font size.

-Strabic amblyopia is treated by clarifying the visual image with glasses, or by encouraging the use of the amblyopic eye with a patch on the dominant eye or the pharmacological penalty of the better eye.
+Stanbic amblyopia is treated by clarifying the visual image with glasses or by encouraging the use of the amblyopic eye with a patch on the dominant eye or the pharmacological penalty of a better look.

 The penalty generally consists of applying atropine drops to temporarily paralyze the accommodation reflex, leading to blurred vision in the good eye.

 It also dilates the pupil.
-This helps prevent bullying and teasing associated with wearing a patch, although applying eye drops is sometimes challenging.
+Although applying eye drops is sometimes challenging, this helps prevent bullying and teasing associated with wearing a patch.

 Refractive or anisometropic amblyopia

-Refractive amblyopia can be the result of anisometropia (uneven refractive error between the two eyes).
+Refractive amblyopia can result from anisometropia (uneven refractive error between the two eyes).

 Anisometropia exists when there is a difference in power between the two eyes.
-The eye that provides the brain with a clearer image typically becomes the dominant eye.
+The eye that provides the brain with a more precise image typically becomes the dominant eye.

-The image in the other eye is blurred, resulting in abnormal development of one half of the visual system.
+The image in the other eye is blurred, resulting in the abnormal development of one-half of the visual system.

-Refractive amblyopia is usually less severe than strabismic amblyopia and is often overlooked by primary care physicians because of its less dramatic appearance and lack of obvious physical manifestation, as with strabismus.
+Refractive amblyopia is usually less severe than strabismic amblyopia.
+Primary care physicians often overlook it because of its less dramatic appearance and lack of apparent physical manifestation, as with strabismus.

-Since refractive correction of anisometropia by means of glasses generally leads to a different image magnification for the two eyes, which in turn can prevent binocular vision, a refractive correction with contact lenses should be considered.
+Since the refractive correction of anisometropia using glasses generally leads to a different image magnification for the two eyes, which can prevent binocular vision, a refractive correction with contact lenses should be considered.

-Pediatric refractive surgery is also a treatment option, particularly if conventional approaches have failed due to aniseikonia or non-compliance or both.
+Pediatric refractive surgery is also a treatment option, notably if conventional approaches have failed due to aniseikonia or non-compliance.

 Amblyopia is often associated with a combination of anisometropia and strabismus.
-In some cases, the vision between the eyes may differ to the point where one eye has twice the average vision while the other eye is completely blind.
+In some cases, the vision between the eyes may differ where one eye has twice the average idea while the other eye is completely blind.

 Privatization and occlusive amblyopia

-Withdrawal amblyopia (amblyopia ex anopsia) occurs when the ocular media becomes opaque, as in the case of congenital cataract or corneal clouding.
+Withdrawal amblyopia (amblyopia ex anopsia) occurs when the visual media becomes opaque, as in the case of congenital cataract or corneal clouding.

 These opacities prevent adequate visual input from reaching the eye and disrupt development.
 If not treated promptly, amblyopia can persist even after removing the cause of the clouding.